ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 * DTA – Blueprint – Platform Design which describes the technologies used that make up the ‘platform’ portion of the solution and how they are implemented.
 * DTA – Blueprint – Client Devices Design which describes the technologies used that make up the Windows 10 portion of the solution and how it is implemented.
 * DTA – Blueprint – Office 365 Design which describes the technologies used that make up the Office 365 portion of the solution and how it is implemented.
-* DTA – Cloud-Only Blueprint – Security Risk Management Plan (April 2021) (SRMP) which includes the details of the risk assessment performed and the recommended treatments.
+* DTA – Cloud-Only Blueprint – Security Risk Management Plan (SRMP) which includes the details of the risk assessment performed and the recommended treatments.
-* DTA – Cloud-Only Blueprint – System Security Plan (April 2021) (SSP) which describes how controls identified in the SSP Annex are implemented by the system.
+* DTA – Cloud-Only Blueprint – System Security Plan (SSP) which describes how controls identified in the SSP Annex are implemented by the system.
-* DTA – Cloud-Only Blueprint – System Security Plan Annex (April 2021) which states the compliance of the solution with the April 2021 version of the ISM.
+* DTA – Cloud-Only Blueprint – System Security Plan Annex (September 2021) which states the compliance of the solution with the September 2021 version of the ISM.
-* DTA – Cloud-Only Blueprint – Security Standard Operating Procedures (April 2021) which describe the steps required to perform multiple operational tasks within the environment.
+* DTA – Cloud-Only Blueprint – Security Standard Operating Procedures which describe the steps required to perform multiple operational tasks within the environment.

 In addition to having ongoing access to the above documentation it is assumed that Agency cyber security personnel have access to tools and resources as described in the Agency IRP.